-Pavement Cafe Licensing
+Pavement Café Licensing

-Pavement cafes are becoming a familiar sight across the UK and Ireland.
+Pavement cafés are becoming a familiar sight across the UK and Ireland.
 They can help develop a local cafe culture, which in turn can have a positive effect on urban environments, promote town and city centres, contribute to the general well-being of communities and appeal to tourists.

 Tourism is a key driver for economic growth in Northern Ireland offering business opportunities to create jobs and generate wealth.
 Visitor attitude surveys undertaken by the Northern Ireland Tourist Board have highlighted the attractiveness of a vibrant cafe culture, especially for short breaks where shopping, good food and evening entertainment are high on the agenda.

-Well-regulated pavement cafes can contribute to an excellent visitor experience, enhance the attractiveness of a local area and encourage visitors to stay longer and spend more.
+Well-regulated pavement cafés can contribute to an excellent visitor experience, enhance the attractiveness of a local area and encourage visitors to stay longer and spend more.

-Under the provisions of The Licensing of Pavement Cafes Act (Northern Ireland) 2014, District Councils may grant Pavement Cafe Licenses on such terms and conditions and subject to such restrictions as may be reasonably specified in the licence.
+Under the provisions of The Licensing of Pavement Cafés Act (Northern Ireland) 2014, District Councils may grant Pavement Café Licenses on such terms and conditions and subject to such restrictions as may be reasonably specified in the licence.

 The Department's guidance document is available here.

-Guidance for Applicants
+Guidance for Pavement Café Applicants